7 minute read

 - Over 50% of the Walt Disney Company’s value can be attributed to its reputation.

-Though it may be difficult to tie it directly to an exact dollar amount, corporate reputation certainly affects your bottom line.
+Though it is not something that can be quantified as an exact dollar amount, corporate reputation certainly affects your bottom line.
 Your revenue is affected by the way people perceive your company.

 Think of your shareholders: if they are voting with their dollars for your company, you can safely assume your reputation in that sector is good.
 And when a customer becomes a shareholder, they become customer and partner all in one…a sort of super-customer.

 How your shareholders feel about your company affects your company’s value.
 In fact, a certain percentage of your company’s value—some percentage of its market capitalization—can be attributed to your corporate reputation.
 This percentage is called the “reputation contribution.”